wikier/piy/README.md

 This will be transformed to a normal pom.xml file.

 Although not very common in POMs, sometimes attributes are necessary.
-Since YAML doesn't support attributes, attributes start with underline.
+Since YAML doesn't support attributes, attributes need to start with underline.
 See for instance the following example to configure the port with the Jetty plugin:

     project:
         build: